Fountain Communication using Concatenated Codes: Concatenated Fountain Codes

-Extending the one-level concatenated fountain codes to the multi-level concatenated fountain codes is essentially the same as in classical communication systems \cite{ref Blokh82}\cite{ref Zheng09} except random fountain codes are used as inner codes in a fountain system.
-Achievable error exponent of an $m$-level concatenated fountain codes is given in the following Theorem.
+Extending the one-level concatenated fountain codes to the multi-level concatenated fountain codes is essentially the same as in classical communication systems \cite{ref Blokh82}\cite{ref Zheng09} except that random fountain codes are used as inner codes in a fountain system.
+For a positive integer $m$, the achievable error exponent of an $m$-level concatenated fountain codes is given in the following Theorem.

 \begin{theorem} Consider fountain communication over a discrete-time memoryless channel $p_{Y|X}$ with fountain capacity $\mathcal{C}_F$.
-For any fountain rate $R<\mathcal{C}_F$, the following fountain error exponent can be arbitrarily approached by an $m$-level concatenated fountain codes,
+For any fountain rate $R<\mathcal{C}_F$, the following fountain error exponent can be arbitrarily approached by an $m$-level $(m\in \{1,2,\cdots\})$ concatenated fountain codes,

 where $E_0(\rho, p_X )$ is defined in (\ref{EFL}).